Brand Values: Setting Direction Instead of Reacting

 Why Brand Values Matter

-But values aren’t decoration but direction that shifts a brand from a commodity to a community.
+But values aren’t filler.
+They’re what allows a brand to move from commodity to community.

 When you lack clear values, the default is survival: undercutting competitors, discounting, working harder for less.
 A race to the bottom that leaves you drained and indistinguishable.